How To Factory Reset PlayStation? [ALL METHODS]

 • A factory reset resolves software-related issues by removing any customizations and settings from the system.

-• You can factory reset the console using two methods: one with a controller and the other without a controller.
+• You can factory reset the console using two methods: one with a controller and one without.

-When user data is deleted from an electronic device and reset to factory defaults, the process is known as a “factory reset.”
-It is a software restoration and seeks to return the device’s software to its initial default configuration to resolve errors by erasing any changes, preferences, and user data it contains.
+When user data is deleted from an electronic device and reset to factory defaults, the process is known as a factory reset.
+It restores the initial settings and seeks to return the device’s software to its default configuration to resolve errors by erasing any changes, preferences, and user data it contains.

 When To Consider Factory Resetting PlayStation?